daronphang/programming-resources/architectures/software/domain-driven/modelling/lifecycle.md

 - Maintaining integrity throughout the lifecycle
 - Preventing the model from getting swamped by the complexity of managing the lifecycle

-Three patterns will address these issues.
+Three patterns will address these issues: aggregates, factories and repositories.

 ## Patterns

-Modeling aggregates and adding factories and repositories to the design gives us the ability to manipulate the model objects systematically and in meaningful units throughout their lifecycle.
-Aggregates mark off the scope within which invariants have to be maintained at every stage of the lifecycle.
-Factories and repositories operate on aggregates, encapsulating the complexity of specific lifecycle transitions.
+Modeling aggregates and adding factories and repositories to the design gives us the ability to manipulate the model objects systematically and in meaningful units throughout their lifecycle:

+- Aggregates mark off the scope within which invariants have to be maintained at every stage of the lifecycle
+- Factories and repositories operate on aggregates, encapsulating the complexity of specific lifecycle transitions

 ### Aggregates

-An aggregate is a cluster of associated objects that we treat as a unit for the purpose of data changes.
+An aggregate is a cluster of associated objects that we **treat as a unit for the purpose of data changes**.
+Examples include:

+- In an e-commerce system: an order, line items, and customer
+- In a banking system: an account, account transactions, and customer
+- In a healthcare system: a patient, his medical history, and his prescriptions

 Each aggregate has:

 - Root: Single specific entity contained in the aggregate (only member that outside objects are allowed to hold references to)
 - Boundary: Defines what is inside the aggregate (hidden from outside)

 Aggregates tighten up the model itself by defining clear ownership and boundaries, avoiding a chaotic tangled web of objects.
 This is crucial to maintaining integrity in all phases of the lifecycle.

+Aggregates are the basic element of transfer of data storage which always need to be consistent - you request to load or save whole aggregates inside a transaction. **Transactions should not cross aggregate boundaries**.

 ### Factories